 The concept of canon is very broad; in a general sense it refers to being a group (noun) of official, authentic or approved rules or laws … or similarly, one or a body of rules, principles, or standards accepted as axiomatic in a field of study

-Ultimately though, what’s life without serendipity.
-You should subscribe because you get to read essays on economics, on business, on science, on fallibilism, on probabilism and on complex systems.
+Ultimately though, you should subscribe to read essays on innovation and progress, on technology, on business, on science, on fallibilism, on probabilism and on complex systems.

 Where to start

-I publish one to two articles a week.
-Meanwhile, few of the favourites below:
+I publish about an article a week.
+Meanwhile, ten of my favourites below:

 A study of eccentricity - Are we somehow less interesting than we used to be?